-In 2020, tthe average fixed salary for specialists, excluding non-fixed remuneration, was at least 3 times the minimum salary established for Moscow, regardless of gender and region.
+In 2020, the average fixed salary for specialists, excluding non-fixed remuneration, was at least 3 times the minimum salary established for Moscow, regardless of gender and region.

 To create a social atmosphere and maintain informal communication while employees work remotely on a mass scale, most of the events were transferred to the online format.
-Throughout the year, we invited employees to take part in sporting and charitable events online, webinars on topical issues from experts in the medical field and financial spheres, and as soon as it became possible, in offline sports activities, including the Moscow Marathon, a hockey tournament, and Race of Heroes.
+Throughout the year, we invited employees to take part in sporting and charitable events online, webinars on topical issues from experts in the medical field and financial spheres, and as soon as it became possible, in offline sports activities, including the Moscow Marathon, a hockey tournament. and Race of Heroes.

-In response to the loss of employee identity felt both with the team and with the Bank as a whole, a comprehensive gamified employee loyalty program, MKB League, was developed for different teams during the period of self-isolation in the reporting year.
+in 2020 to develop and modernize incentive payments, including 9 new incentive systems In response to the loss of employee identity felt both with the team and with the Bank as a whole, a comprehensive gamified employee loyalty program, MKB League, was developed for different teams during the period of self-isolation in the reporting year.
 The program aims to bring together all employees around socially oriented activities that support the corporate competency model.